 Flea & Tick Prevention For Cats

 No insects are as troublesome to you and your cat as fleas and ticks.
 Fleas can cause severe skin irritation and can infest your home if you do not have a good preventive plan.
-While less common than fleas, ticks can transmit dangerous and even deadly diseases.
+While less common than fleas in this area, ticks can transmit dangerous and even deadly diseases.
 Both indoor and outdoor cats are at risk for fleas and ticks, as these parasites can thrive in almost all geographic locations.

 This is why flea and tick prevention is a cornerstone of comprehensive preventive care for cats.
 It is important to be aware that there are numerous products on the market that our veterinarians would strongly suggest you avoid.
 Every year, our veterinarians review all available flea and tick products to ensure that our recommendations are as up-to-date as possible.
 Our considerations include safety, effectiveness, and cost.
 Based on these factors we will work with you to customize a parasite prevention plan for your pets and family.
 As part of the preventive care for your cat, we will help you choose the safest, most effective parasite products.